telerik/blazor-docs/components/dateinput/overview.md

 |`Class`| `string` |The CSS class that will be rendered on the `input` element|
 |`Width`|`string`|The width of the `DateInput`|

-You can find more options for customizing the AutoComplete styling in the [Appearance article]({%slug dateinput-appearance%}).
+You can find more options for customizing the Date Input styling in the [Appearance article]({%slug dateinput-appearance%}).

 @[template](/_contentTemplates/date-inputs/format-placeholders.md#format-placeholder)